d1manson/waveform/README.md

 **Viewing the data.**
 You can select to view a single channel, ratemap, or temporal autocorrelogram by clicking the relevant button in the button panel.
 Hold down shift to select multiple views.

 **Autocut.** There is a button in the button panel for doing an autocut.
 See the autocut section below for details as to what it does.
+Note that it is very much a work in progress.

 **Merge groups.** You can drag a tile onto another tile in order to merge two groups together.